 The art concepts for each of the 16 installations were developed through a creative and engaging process involving stakeholders within each community such as city officials, community members, scenic byway board members, and local art organizations.
 This planning process was led by a local project coordinating entity for each community and encouraged creative place-making by choosing artistic themes that would featurethe distinct character and quality of each community.
 Local planning entities for each project were Resource Conservation & Development organizations, local chambers of commerce, and local museums of art.
 Each community posted an open call for artists for each of their projects, and through partnership with their local project coordinating entity, hired Iowa-based artists to develop, fabricate, and install their unique public art pieces in their downtown districts.

-Together, the 16 art pieces throughout Iowa will create a body of art that epitomizes the culture and character of 15 small Iowa communities along Iowa’s scenic byways.
-All of the projects will be completed by Summer of 2019.
-Following their completion, byway coordinators throughout the state will market these pieces as a whole to encourage visitors to travel to these 15 rural Iowa towns to see the art in person and in turn, boost economic development for those communities.
+Together, the 16 art pieces throughout Iowa create a body of art that epitomizes the culture and character of 15 small Iowa communities along Iowa’s scenic byways.
+Byway coordinators throughout the state will market these pieces as a whole to encourage visitors to travel to these 15 rural Iowa towns to see the art in person and in turn, boost economic development for those communities.

-Once all of the projects are completed, over $250,000 will have been raised through the support of over 100 private, local, state, and federal contributors for this project, all of which went into local coordination by 6 coordinating entities, design and fabrication by 11 Iowa artists, and installation in 15 communities.
+Over $250,000 has been raised through the support of over 100 private, local, state, and federal contributors for this project, all of which went into local coordination by 6 coordinating entities, design and fabrication by 11 Iowa artists, and installation in 15 communities.
 Some notable statewide contributors include the Byways of Iowa Foundation, Casey’s General Stores, Iowa Arts Council (Iowa Dept. of Cultural Affairs), Iowa Byways™, Northeast Iowa RC&D, and National Endowment for the Arts.

 More information about each project can be found at www.bywaysofiowa.org.